oluijks/yass/README.md

 The pages are responsive and include a basic header with links for Home, About, Login, and Register, along with a dark/light mode switcher.
 The footer displays the site name, version, and details of the last commit.

+The home page comes with a hero and features section.

 - /
 - /about
 - /settings